Upwork Review: Is It Right for Your Business?

 - 79% and below: Freelancer or agency does not always meet expectations

-If you’re overwhelmed by the number of applicants or simply don’t have time to search for a freelancer, then Upwork’s talent scouts can handle the work for you.
-You call and discuss your project’s needs, then they pick candidates from a pool of vetted professionals with over 10 years’ experience and great reviews.
+If you find yourself swamped with applicants or don’t have the time to search for a freelancer, Upwork offers a solution through its talent scouts.
+These scouts can do the work on your behalf.
+You can discuss your project requirements and they will select candidates from a pool of experienced professionals with a track record of over 10 years and positive reviews.

 Alternatively, you can create and post a job to take applicants.
 Upwork will walk you through your requirements.
 If you are not logged in, it will show you candidates to contact.
 If you log in, it will take you further in the job development phase until you have a completed job description to post.
 You can set parameters like whether you need an in-country employee or can accept candidates worldwide, how much you will pay (by project or hour), skills desired, and more.